 News broke this week that Charles Owen will cease production of its iconic riding helmets at the company’s award-winning UK facility in Wrexham, North Wales, next month.

-The circulating statement says: “It is with deep regret that I must share the extremely difficult decision to cease UK production of Charles Owen products as of next month.”
+The statement said: “It is with deep regret that I must share the extremely difficult decision to cease UK production of Charles Owen products as of next month.”

-It explains that the lease on Charles Owen’s North Wales premises has expired and the company has “exhausted every option” for finding alternate premises.
+It explained that the lease on Charles Owen’s North Wales premises has expired and the company has “exhausted every option” for finding alternate premises.

 “Those who have visited our facility will understand the complexity involved in producing our helmets — the volume of equipment and machinery is significant,” said Mr Derby.